apnit/TicTacToe-Minecraft/plugins/MohammadAsadpour/README.md

     When two players are playing a game, no one else can step foot on their arena.
 If they do so, they will be thrown out!

 #### Allowing /accept & /deny when asked to continue a game
     Currently, there is a problem with /load.
-Although in the messages, it says that you can accept or deny a /load command, when a player calls the load command, the second player will be directly teleported to them, without being asked for their choice.
+Although in the messages, it says that you can /accept or /deny a load command, when a player calls the load command, the second player will be directly teleported to them, without being asked for their choice.
 This bug will be fixed in the near future, and the players can chose whether or not they want to continue an old game.